Trademark Battle Between ‘Gucci’ And ‘Guess’ Comes To An End On Amicable Ground

 It also ordered to cancel the registered marks namely the letter “G” inserted into a radial dotted pattern because it lacked distinctive character; and the floral pattern because it is not capable of conferring substantial value to the product of Gucci in Italy.

 Gucci’s suit against Guess in the Nanjing Intermediate People’s Court of China was heard in favour of Gucci.
 This decision in favour of Gucci gave them a second victory in this trademark battle against Guess in International Jurisdiction.
-There were several cases against Guess before the Courts of different jurisdictions such as France, Australia and Milan Court which were pending till recently, before the two brands made an agreement between each other
+There were several cases against Guess before the Courts of different jurisdictions such as France, Australia and Milan Court which were pending until recently, before the two brands made an agreement between each other

 Recently after a long battle of more than nine years, on 18th April 2018, the representatives of both the companies came forward and confirmed that they both entered into an agreement “which will result in the conclusion of all pending Intellectual Property Litigations and Trademark Office matters worldwide.”
 The terms of the agreement were not disclosed.
 “The agreement is an important step for both companies in recognizing the significance of protecting their respective intellectual property portfolios and design creativity,” both the companies said in a joint statement.